“Strength does not come from physical capacity. It comes from an indomitable will.” – Mahatma Gandhi

-The scars you don’t see, yet they are always decaying, changing the way you feel emotions, process stress, or act in certain circumstances.
+The scars you don’t see are always decaying, changing how you feel emotions, process stress, or act in certain circumstances.

 This sort of emotional distress, according to Shahram Heshmat Ph.D., can lead to self-medication and loneliness, two of the most common reasons a person embarks down the potentially lifelong path of drug addiction.

-It doesn’t seem like there is much to envy there, yet I sometimes wish that I could self-medicate all the pain away or that I didn’t feel so lonely.
+It doesn’t seem like there is much to envy there, yet I sometimes wish to self-medicate all the pain away or that I didn’t feel so lonely.

 Using drug addiction to self-medicate